First Published: 23rd of February, 2021Last updated: July 7, 2022 at 15:36 pm

 Abraham Wijs, orphan master of the colony and contact person of the MCC, had sought refuge on one of the three ships, as had secretary and tax master Harkenroth.
 Under the pretense of being ill, both men kept the ship in question occupied, so that it could not be used in defense against the insurgents.
 Other colony officials had taken refuge in the fort and refused to cooperate.
 Governor Van Hoogenheim could only count on the brave Lieutenant Thielen.
 On March 6, the governor received a written request from the fleeing Europeans to leave the fort and descend with the ships to the mouth of the river.
 The same day, the governor sent a letter to governor Crommelin of Suriname with an urgent request for help.
 The cry for help arrived more than three weeks later and it would save the colony’s European residents from total destruction.

-Contact with the rebels
+Contact with the Rebels

 On March 8, governor Van Hoogenheim received a letter from rebel leaders Coffy and Accara.
-In poor Dutch they advised him to leave the colony with his ships as soon as possible.
+In poor Dutch, they advised him to leave the colony with his ships as soon as possible.
 If Van Hoogenheim refused, he had to fire three shots.
 This would be the signal for the rebels to attack.
 Coffy and Accara also wrote that the mistreatment of some planters had caused the enslaved people to revolt.
 The planters they named included Barkey, Dell, de Graaff and Lentzing.
 After urgent consultation with the Police Court it was decided to leave the fort.

-Abandoned the fort
+Abandoned the Fort

 Everyone boarded the ships and the fort was set on fire.
 Three days later, on March 11, the ships arrived at society plantation De Dageraad.
 The situation on the plantation was still calm.
 The Governor and the members of the Court decided to stay here, hoping to hold out until help arrived.
-The captains of the ships disagreed with this and it was decided to descend even further down the river to post St. Andries opposite Krabbeneiland at the mouth of the river Berbice.
+The captains of the ships disagreed with this and it was decided to descend even further down the river to post St. Andries opposite Krabbeneiland at the mouth of the Berbice River.

 Post St. Andries